TORNADO Act

 The Tornado Observation Research Notification and Deployment to Operations Act, shortened to the TORNADO Act, was introduced by U.S. Senator Roger Wicker as well as eight other senators from the 118th United States Congress on April 26, 2023.

 The act aims to increase the time from when a tornado warning is issued to when a tornado hits.
 The legislation aims to do so through forecasting and understanding, or by bettering communication and issuing.

 Background

 This bill was introduced in the aftermath of two violent tornado outbreaks in 2023 (March 24–27 and March 31–April 1), which killed 57 people and injured nearly 400 others.
 One particularly violent tornado struck the town of Rolling Fork, Mississippi, with winds estimated at 195 mph.

 The National Weather Service was only able to give a 20-minute warning for the residents of Rolling Fork.
 Another driving force for the TORNADO Act was the March 5, 2022 Winterset EF4 tornado.
 Some thoughts of replacing the Enhanced Fujita scale were also made due to it being outdated.
+It died in Senate committee.
+It has since been reintroduced again, and has been sitting on the Senate Legislative calendar under General Orders since June 2025.